Other undergraduate support

 The Student Immigration Team offers support and advice to international students studying at The University of Manchester.
 Advice and information are offered in a variety of areas, including immigration issues, accommodation issues, work permits, finance and funding, English Language courses, and academic and personal problems.

 Appointments with advisers are available.
 To meet with one of the advisers contact the Student Immigration team.

 All teaching on Alliance MBS undergraduate programmes takes place in the English language.
 There are no facilities for the presentation of teaching material or tutorials in any language other than English.
 All students are therefore expected to have attained a sufficient standard in English to enable them to understand the teaching material and to be able to effectively communicate with others.

 If at any time, you are at all concerned about the standard of your English, in particular, if you think it will hinder your progress on the programme, you should discuss this with the Student Support and Guidance Team or your Academic Advisor.

-The University Language Centre provides Academic English workshops to help you with your studies.
+The University Centre for Academic English provides Academic English workshops to help you with your studies.
 Whatever your first language is, our Academic Success Programme aims to help you succeed in your studies.
 Writing Academic English can be challenging, even for native speakers.
 A team of experienced tutors are here to support you and will help boost your confidence to work independently in English.
 This provision is free of charge to our students.
-You can find out more about Academic English Workshops, including Academic Writing Workshops at University Language Centre website
+You can find out more about Academic English Workshops, including Academic Writing Workshops at University Centre for Academic English website.

 Visiting or exchange students may use their own foreign language/English translation dictionary in examinations.
 Please note that the above concession applies only to students who are visiting or on exchange with us as part of their programme in an overseas institution.
 International students who are studying for a University of Manchester degree will not be able to take any form of dictionary into examinations.